| Home | What's new on this site | About us | About employee ownership | Links | News | What we do |

 and much more

-An exhaustive picture based on the EFES database (the 2.800 European companies gathering 95% of employment in all European listed companies).
+An exhaustive picture based on the EFES database (the 3,100 European companies gathering 95% of employment in all European listed companies).

 in partnership with

-Employee share ownership in Europe in 2023
+Employee share ownership in Europe in 2024

-Without support, employees generally do not have the means to invest financially in their company.
-Promoting democratic employee share ownership is a political choice, generally supported by tax incentives.
-Today, only 35% of the employees of major European companies are still based in their home country.
+Today, only 35% of the employees of large European companies are still based in their home country (Graph 79 page 144).
 As a result, only a small minority of them are able to benefit from the tax incentives for employee share ownership set out in national legislation.
+Employee share ownership policies, for example, have lost 30% of their effectiveness in just a few years because they remained national in scope.

 Your comments